brickpool/logo/extras/docs/PG-Protocol.md

 ----------

-# Appendix C - CRC Generation
+# Appendix C - Checksum Generation

-## CRC Generation
+## Checksum Generation
-The Cyclical Redundancy Check (CRC) field is one byte, containing a 8–bit binary value.
-The CRC value is calculated by the transmitting device, which appends the CRC to the _Data_ field.
-The receiving device recalculates a CRC during receipt of the message, and compares the calculated value to the actual value it received in the CRC field.
+The _Checksum_ field is one byte, containing a 8–bit binary value.
+The Checksum value is calculated by the transmitting device, which appends the Checksum to the _Data_ field.
+The receiving device recalculates a Checksum during receipt of the message, and compares the calculated value to the actual value it received in the Checksum field.
 If the two values are not equal, an error results.

-Only the data bytes of a message are used for generating the CRC. _Command_, _Address_ and _Byte Count_ fields, and the _End_ delimiter, do not apply to the CRC.
+Only the data bytes of a message are used for generating the Checksum. _Command_, _Address_ and _Byte Count_ fields, and the _End_ delimiter, do not apply to the Checksum.

 ### Example
 The implementation is simple because only an 8-bit checksum must be calculated for a sequence of hexadecimal bytes.
 We use a function `F(bval,cval)` that inputs one data byte and a check value and outputs a recalculated check value.
 The initial value for `cval` is 0.
 The checksum can be calculated using the following example function (in C language), which we call repeatedly for each byte of the _Data_ field.
-The 8-bit checksum is the 2's complement of the sum off all bytes.
+The 8-bit checksum is the XOR off all bytes.

 ```
 int F_chk_8( int bval, int cval )
 {
-  return ( bval + cval ) % 256;
+  return ( bval ^ cval ) % 256;
 }
 ```
->Figure CRC implementation in C language
+>Figure Checksum implementation in C language

 __Note:__
-Therefore the CRC value returned from the function can be directly placed into the message for transmission.
+Therefore the Checksum value returned from the function can be directly placed into the message for transmission.